T1taniumF0rge-Industries-Inc/Software/Programs.md

 1 -> [Roblox:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Roblox/RobloxPlayerInstaller.exe) Okmeque1 kind of hates this installer and thinks that the error messages are awful.
 If any Roblox Devs come across this, at least use the [Error chart](https://github.com/GamerSoft24/Software/blob/Main/Errors%20chart.md) or some form of error code as troubleshooting is way too hard.

 Side Note: why are you even playing this in 2025?
 You know that [Schlep](https://www.youtube.com/@RealSchlep) got banned for no reason?
 You should check him out and stop givinng your money to these faceless corporations.
-If you think I'm lying, check the recent media around Schlep as well as the -12BN stock plunge for the Roblox Corporation.
+If you think I'm lying, check the recent media (by the time I go back to this file in 2036, this will be outdated, but around the Mid-august 2025 did this entire thing start) around Schlep as well as the -12BN stock plunge for the Roblox Corporation.
+And if you watch Schlep and like his videos, you should consider watching [Omma](https://www.youtube.com/@Omma)...

+# Free Schlep

+The `InstallerSoft Windows` part of the `Programs.md` file will continue beneath.

 [**Steam:**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Steam)